Bubobubobubobubo/shrimp/docs/content/configuration/configuration_tour.md

 ## Clock

-This section is used to configure the clock settings in #baston.
+This section is used to configure the clock settings in #shrimp.
 The clock is used to control the tempo of the music and the time grain of the sequencer.

 ```json title="config.json"
 "clock": {